adedhi/battleship-java/README.md

 Contributions to this project are welcome.
 Please feel free to contribute.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - learn more about it [here](LICENSE).

 # Acknowledgements
 - The game logic and structure were inspired by the classic Battleship board game.